 - 1. Place the potatoes in a pot, add ample cold water to cover, and bring to a boil.
 Cook over medium heat until the potatoes are tender but not falling apart, about 20 minutes, depending on the size.
 Using a slotted spoon, remove the potatoes and let drain.
 Set aside until cool enough to handle.

-- 2. Meanwhile, using a small, sharp knife, peel the skin from the tough lower stalks of the rapini, which is to say, most of the bottom portion of the stalk.
-Cut the stems crosswise into about 3-inch lengths.
+- 2. Meanwhile, using a small, sharp knife or a vegetable peeler, peel the skin from the tough lower stalks of the rapini, which is to say, most of the bottom portion of the stalk.
+(If your rapini has super slender stalks, don’t bother peeling them.)
+Cut the stems crosswise into 1 1/2- to 3-inch lengths.
 Return the potato cooking water to a boil, adding a little additional water.
-When boiling, add the rapini along with the salt, cover partially, and simmer until the stalks are tender but not mushy, maybe 4 to 5 minutes.
+When boiling, add the rapini along with the salt, cover partially, and simmer until the stalks are tender but not mushy, maybe 2 to 5 minutes, depending on the thickness of the stalks.
 Drain the greens, reserving a little of the cooking liquid.
 Set aside.

 - 3. Pry the skin from the potatoes (it should come off easily with your fingertips) and cut each potato lengthwise into quarters, then cut each quarter crossways into slices about 1/4 to 1/2 inch thick or so.

 - 4. In a skillet or saucepan large enough to accommodate the potatoes and the greens, warm 3 tablespoons of the olive oil over medium heat.
-Add the garlic and sauté until nicely softened but not colored, about 4 minutes.
+Add the garlic and sauté until nicely softened but not colored, 2 to 4 minutes.
 Transfer the garlic to a bowl.

 - 5. Raise the heat to medium-high, add the potatoes, and sauté until they are golden and crisp all over, about 12 minutes.
 Transfer the potatoes to a serving bowl or platter.
 Warm the remaining 2 tablespoons olive oil over medium heat, then add the rapini and the garlic cloves.
 Sauté until the greens are nicely coated with the olive oil and heated through, about 3 minutes; if the greens appear a little dry, add a spoonful or so of the reserved cooking water.
 Add to the potatoes and toss.
 Adjust for seasoning and serve immediately.